curiousest/curiousest.github.io/_drafts/tabum/external_talks_marketing.md

 —-

 I wanted to paint a panpsychism theology more rationally coherent than any western one, then tear up the painting and say, “Isn’t this blank canvas divine?
 Now it’s your turn.
 You try.”

+---

+The rapidly evolving popular understanding of the mind is an opportunity to re-align spirituality with the last few centuries of philosophy.